f4z4on/rzp/README.md

 help you validate [your requests](request.xsd) and [responses from the system](response.xsd).

-Your request can be validates with `xmllint` or similar tool, e.g.:
+Your request can be validated with `xmllint` or similar tool, e.g.:

 ```bash
 xmllint -schema request.xsd YOUR_XML_REQ